isl-org/OpenBot/android/controller/README.md

 They also show the current settings, so if the `Noise` button is highlighted, this means this setting is on the robot is `ON`.
 If you change the setting manually from the robot menu, this should be reflected on the controller app as well.

-## Future
+## Future Development
 Some of the features we are looking to add are:

 - Add information on the controller for more robot sensors, such as battery level and speed.
 - Video Stream from the robot's camera to the controller
-- Control by controller's gyroscope sensor instead of sliders
+- Use controller's gyroscope sensor co control the robot
-- Send crash and bump events from the robot to the controller, so the robot can vibrate when these evens occur.
+- Send crash and bump events from the robot to the controller for a more realistic experience

 ## Build